EJustice1/perplexity-clone/docs/api.md

-  content_summary?: string;             // Summary of extracted content for verification llm_answer?: LLMAnswer;              // AI-generated answer based on extracted content citations?: string[];                // URLs cited by the LLM response }
+  content_summary?: string;             // Summary of extracted content for verification llm_answer?: LLMAnswer;              // AI-generated answer based on extracted content citations?: string[];                // URLs cited by the LLM response
+  sub_queries: string[];               // Adaptive sub-queries generated for the search }
 ```